 Treatments for hip disorders can be extremely complex.
 There is not one right method that works for every patient.
-Rather, our Hip Preservation team works together to form a strategy that will be the most effective treatment for you or your child.
+Rather, our Hip Preservation team works together — and with you — to form a strategy that will be the most effective treatment for you or your child.

 We address every patient’s unique needs when developing a treatment plan.
 To determine the best course of treatment, we carefully look at a number of factors, including the following: